clovett/tools/readme.md

 ### VisualizeRandomNumbers

-A fun test app that shows how good (or bad) the random number generator is in .NET.
+A little test UWP app that visualizes the difference between the .NET System.Random number generator and the with std C++ default_random_engine.

 ### wc